cypress-io/cypress-react-unit-test/README.md

 - [Cypress Unit Testing React Components With TypeScript](https://medium.com/swlh/cypress-unit-testing-react-components-with-typescript-77b38e5043b3)
 - [Test The Interface Not The Implementation](https://glebbahmutov.com/blog/test-the-interface/) compares Jest + React Testing Library to cypress-react-unit-test + Cypress Testing Library
 - [Components People Test](https://glebbahmutov.com/blog/components-people-test/) about testing a component inside a Next.js-powered blog

+## Presentations

+It is better to see something once than to hear about a thousand times.
+Watch one of the talks below to see this library in action.

+- Webinar "Component Testing with Cypress and Applitools" [video](https://www.youtube.com/watch?v=Bxh_ebMk1aM), [slides](https://cypress.slides.com/cypress-io/component-testing-with-cypress-and-applitools)
+- Conference talk "I See What is Going On" from JSNation [video](https://www.youtube.com/watch?v=00BNExlJUU8), [slides](https://slides.com/bahmutov/i-see-what-is-going-on)
+- Conference talk "Fast and Effective ...
+End-to-end Tests?" from JSVidCon [video](https://youtu.be/CiqVTgEZfiw), [slides](https://slides.com/bahmutov/fast-and-effective-end-to-end-tests)

 ## Known problems